JuhaniK/CBPE-experiments/README.md

 Then, unzip the tableshift data into a subfolder named "tableshift_data" in the working directory.
 Finally, run the tableshift.py script.

+To run the CNN - Image Data experiment, run the binary_cnn_experiment.py.

 There is an additional experiment with simulated data, where we control for covariate shift.
 You can perform this experiment by running the binary_classification_metrics.py script.